Social Work Continuing Education Courses

 Options for Ongoing Learning

 At the Graduate School of Social Work, learning doesn’t stop at graduation.
-In partnership with the University of Denver Center for Professional Development, we provide a wide range of continuing education (CE) offerings for alumni and the wider community.
+We provide a wide range of continuing education (CE) offerings for alumni and the wider community.
 You can enhance your professional skills and resources in the following concentration areas:

 - Health and mental health